What is it like to study this course and how will I be assessed?

 What experiences will I get?

 You will benefit from our links with companies such as Taylor Wimpey.

 What are the entry requirements?

 Every employer is different and therefore the entry requirements can vary.
-As a guide you ideally need GCSE grade 3 or above in English and maths and a grade C or above in science, and in some cases ICT.
+As a guide you ideally need GCSE grade 3 or above in English and Maths.
 However, we will work with you and provide additional support in order to help you achieve the functional skills element or GCSE requirements of the Apprenticeship.
 Support can be delivered either prior to your Apprenticeship via a traineeship or during the delivery of your programme.
 An interest in the industry is essential.